Alice Roberts facts for kids

 On 12 February 2021, Roberts presented a one-hour BBC Two documentary, Stonehenge: The Lost Circle Revealed, about Mike Parker Pearson's five-year-long quest that filled in a 400-year historical gap in the provenance of the bluestones of Stonehenge and Waun Mawn.

-In March and April 2023, Roberts presented the four-part Channel 4 series Fortress Britain with Alice Roberts.
-In June Roberts presented the four-part Channel 4 series Ancient Egypt by Train with Alice Roberts.
+In March and April 2023, Roberts presented the four-part Channel 4 series Fortress Britain with Alice Roberts In June, Roberts presented the four-part Channel 4 series Ancient Egypt by Train with Alice Roberts, and Ottoman Empire by Train with Alice Roberts during autumn 2024.

 Awards and honours